netglue/Expressive-Prismic/README.md

 ## CMS Managed Error Pages for Production

-**Error handling is not wired in by default**, so if you want want pretty error pages you'll need to explicitly enable them.
+**Error handling is wired in by default**… If you are using the Whoops error handler in development, you'll need to disable development mode `composer development-disable` to experience custom errors and 404's

-### Opt-In CMS 404 Errors
+### 404 Errors

 In the event of a 404, by default, Expressive will execute the `\Zend\Expressive\Handler\NotFoundHandler`.
 This module provides a pipeline in `\ExpressivePrismic\Middleware\NotFoundPipe` that initialises previews and experiments, locates a bookmarked error document in the Prismic API and renders that document to a template.